Jimmy-INL/Fourier-Series/README.md

 Have matlab version and python version within repository.

+Matlab

 General point is that more terms of a Fourier Series taken the better the approximation in general.
-We find monotomic decreas in error with increasing mode number.
+We find monotomic decrease in error with increasing mode number.
 Works for nice (continuous) periodic functions like the hat function shown.

 <p align="center">
 <img src="https://raw.githubusercontent.com/shansiddi/fourierseries/master/images/fig0.PNG">